j-webtek/LLM-Learning/README.md

 - 🌟 **AutoGPT** - A modular toolkit for AI agents.
 [Explore on GitHub](https://github.com/Significant-Gravitas/AutoGPT).
 - 🌟 **localGPT** - Interact with documents locally ensuring data privacy.
 [Check it out on GitHub](https://github.com/PromtEngineer/localGPT).
 - 🌟 **LLM-Finetuning-Hub** - Resources for finetuning LLMs tailored to specific use cases.
 [Learn more on GitHub](https://github.com/georgian-io/LLM-Finetuning-Hub).
+- 🌟 **chatgpt-history-export-to-md** - Convert your ChatGPT history and data export into neatly formatted Markdown files.
+It includes YAML headers and a Code interpreter for Advanced Data Analysis.
+[Check it out on GitHub](https://github.com/mohamed-chs/chatgpt-history-export-to-md).

 ---